marcgg/marcgg.github.com/manager-readme.md

 - If you're explaining a production issue to me, I want to hear the user impact & if it's fixed before getting into any other details.
 If you don't start with the impact I'll be stressed out and most likely annoyed the whole time you tell me.

 - The company might need me to not share a particular piece of information with you, and I will not do it.
-However I will never lie to you.
+However I will never lie to you, the worst I can do is remain vague.

-- I prefer to be direct, but it can sometimes be a bit intense.
+- I prefer to be direct, but it can sometimes be a bit intense to some people.
 To prevent this I often try to dial it down.
 If you feel I'm overdoing it and not being direct enough, let me know and I'll adjust.
+Same thing if you feel I'm not dialing it down enough :)

 - Followup is very important to me.
 Generally I assume that you will make a note of any action required and let me know when it's done / if it's delayed / if you need help.
 Once I consider that it is in your scope, I will stop worrying about it.
 What I would dislike is that you forgot about it, or decided not to do it without letting me know.